-Course Name: Research in Security and Strategic Studies Course Code: MSS 603 Credit hours: 3
+Course Name: Research in Security and Strategic Studies

 This course enable students to comprehend and become critically aware of the specific scientific methods, concepts and theories in their field of studies.
 This course provides students with advance skills to design, conduct and publish research projects that address current challenges to international and national security, yet maintain standards of scientific inquiry.
 Upon completing the course students will be able to identify and implement proper ways to address and conduct research in the field of study and prepare them to publish the results of scientific inquiry in the form of MA level research project or article; prepare a comprehensive research project that bridges theoretical and academic perspectives.